gautamop01/CS331-Machine-Learning/README.md

 S_n = {(xi, yi)}^n_i=1    # n = 0.01

 2) BONUS PROBLEM
 Make a perceptron , using Scipy Make Blobs , this is Bonus question of this lab

+# LAB 3
+# LAB 4
+# LAB 5
+# LAB 6
+# LAB 7